Nguyen-PIE/Nguyen-PIE/README.md

 - 👀 I’m interested in applying my aquired knowledge to build my own personal projects!!

-- 🌱 I’m currently learning C, Python, JS/Typescript
+- 🌱 I’m currently learning C, Python, JS/Typescript as a student at UNSW

 - ⚡ Fun fact: The corporate ladder is a real ladder so I boulder and hit back at the gym 👍